Vietnam.vn - Nền tảng quảng bá Việt Nam

 The victims were brought from Myanmar's border towns of KK Park and Shwe Kokko to Thailand via the Phop Phra border checkpoint in Tak province at around 3 p.m.
 By 4 p.m., the Goltooboh force of the Democratic Karen Buddhist Army (DKBA) handed over 260 victims to the Thai military and security forces.

-They were taken to the Border Patrol Police (BPP) 346 Company checkpoint to undergo verification and assistance under the national referral mechanism (NRM).
+They were taken to a checkpoint at the 346th Company of the Border Police (BPP) to undergo verification and assistance under the National Referral Mechanism (NRM).

-The repatriation comes after Chinese actor Wang Xing was kidnapped in Thailand last month and lured with the promise of acting work.
-After finding him in Myanmar, Thai police rescued him and stepped up a crackdown on human trafficking.
+The repatriation comes after Chinese actor Wang Xing was kidnapped in Thailand last month and lured with promises of acting work.
+Following the victim's rescue in Myanmar, Thai police have stepped up their crackdown on human trafficking.

-Thailand recently cut off electricity, oil and internet in some areas of Myanmar where scam centers operate, in an effort to pressure the Myanmar government to take action.
+Thailand recently cut off electricity, oil, and internet in some areas of Myanmar where scam centers operate, in an attempt to pressure the Myanmar authorities to take action.

-Thailand's Deputy Prime Minister Phumtham Wechayachai said the country would not lift the ban unless Myanmar could prove it had dismantled fraud gangs in five border towns.
+Thai Deputy Prime Minister Phumtham Wechayachai declared that Thailand would not lift the ban unless Myanmar could prove that it had dismantled fraud gangs in five border towns.

 Ngoc Anh (according to Nation Thailand, Reuters)